| Federal Judge Allows

 The judge determined that the comedy bit was unlikely to fool

 anyone into thinking the bust-a-move Barney was the real thing.
-(Barney is played by a member of Giannoulas' touring staff. )
+(Barney is played by a member of Giannoulas' touring staff. ) "Whereas the real Barney is kind,

 gentle and loving," McBryde wrote in a 21-page decision, "the